Ball Memorial Hospital

 Indiana University Health Ball Memorial Hospital is an academic teaching hospital in the city of Muncie, Indiana.
-It is the only hospital in the city of Muncie, Indiana.
+It is the only hospital in Muncie.
 It was founded by the Ball brothers, hence the name, Ball Memorial Hospital.
 It is near the campus of Ball State University; however, it is affiliated with the Indiana University School of Medicine.
 The hospital was founded in 1929.
 It houses 3 residency programs/graduate medical education program including internal medicine, family medicine and a transitional year residency.